 The Ombudsman has wide-ranging powers to deal with complaints against financial service providers and can direct a provider to rectify the conduct that is the subject of the complaint.
 There is no limit to the value of the rectification that can be directed.
 The Ombudsman can also direct a provider to pay compensation to a complainant of up to €500,000.
-In addition, the Ombudsman can publish anonymised decisions and can also publish the names of any financial service provider that has had at least three complaints against it upheld, substantially upheld, or partially upheld in a year.
+In addition, the Ombudsman can publish anonymised decisions and can also publish has had at least three complaints against it upheld, substantially upheld, or partially upheld in a year.